ExpressionEngine/ExpressionEngine-User-Guide/docs/development/license-validation/importing-licenses.md

 ## API Endpoint

-Add-on developers can import licenses by making a POST request to the following API endpoint:
+Add-on developers can import licenses by making a JSON POST request to the following API endpoint:

 ```
 POST https://expressionengine.com/vendor-api/import-license